pravega/pravega-benchmark/README.md

 ```

 ### 2 - Throughput Mode
-In this mode, the Pravega benchmark tool pushes the messages to the pravega client with specified approximate maximum throughput in terms of Mega Bytes/second (MB/s).
+In this mode, the Pravega benchmark tool pushes the messages to the Pravega client with specified approximate maximum throughput in terms of Mega Bytes/second (MB/s).
-This mode is used to find the least latency that can be obtained from the pravega cluster for given throughput.
+This mode is used to find the least latency that can be obtained from the Pravega cluster for given throughput.
 This mode is used only for write operation.

 ```